Aboudoc/Bypass-contract-size/README.md

 Contract size is zero while the code inside constructor is executing.

-Deploying a new contract that calls target Inside pwn allows to bypass contract size.
+Deploying a new contract that calls target inside pwn allows to bypass contract size.

 ### Further reading